 Health attributes of almond flour banana bread

 Almond Flour Banana Bread with sprinkles is gluten-free, dairy-free, and can be made vegan with a flax egg.
 The base is made of a combination of 1:1 oat flour and almond meal, and the moist crumb can be attributed to the nut butter.
 It uses simple ingredients that you probably already have in the pantry!
-(And if you’d like to try more almond flour recipes, click here. )
+(Here are more almond flour recipes you can try. )

 Let’s make this classic treat with a twist…